Rocco-Gossmann/GoWas/Documentation/KeyboardInput.md

 ### Let's give an example.

-Many 3rd and 1st person, keyboard based games implement a "Sneak" key.
+Many 3rd and 1st person, keyboard-based games implement a "Sneak" key.
 A key that makes them move slower while it is held.
 This is how you can implement that in GoWas